JasonComo/LiftLog/README.md

 Key features:
 - Signup/Login: LiftLog keeps track of user account information, allowing for users to create a username and password, login, and logout.
 - Workout Creation: Users can create up to four workouts, with each workout containing up to eight exercises.
-- Workout Editing: Users can edit existing workouts, as well as delete them if need be.
+- Workout Editing/Deletion: Users can edit existing workouts, as well as delete them if need be.

 - Workout View: Users can view the workouts they have created.

 Keep in mind that LiftLog is not a fully functioning application that can remember account/workout information after closing the window, rather, it is a personal project intended to display both front-end and back-end development skills.